alexmercerind/dart_vlc/README.md

 You can see an example project [here](https://github.com/alexmercerind/dart_vlc/blob/master/example/lib/main.dart).

-Windows

 ![](https://github.com/alexmercerind/dart_vlc/blob/assets/dart_vlc_6.png?raw=true)

+dart_vlc running on Ubuntu Linux.

 ## Workings

 The repository contains a [C++ wrapper](https://github.com/alexmercerind/dart_vlc/tree/master/dartvlc) based on libVLC++.
 This makes handling of events and controls a lot easier & has additional features in it.
 I preferred to do majority of handling in C++ itself, thus Dart code is minimal & very slight mapping to it.

 This project might seem like a Flutter plugin, but it is based on FFI instead.
 [Here](https://github.com/alexmercerind/dart_vlc/tree/master/ffi) are the FFI bindings to [C++ wrapper](https://github.com/alexmercerind/dart_vlc/tree/master/dartvlc), which are shared by all platforms & same can be used in Dart CLI apps aswell.
+Platform channel interface is only used for [flutter]

 ## Progress